-Building links between your website and other relevant websites can improve your ranking and drive more traffic to your site.
-This in turn helps with search engine visibility and ranking for that page.
-It is one of the most crucial aspects of search engine optimisation.
+Building links between your website and other relevant websites can drive more traffic to your site and may help improve your ranking.
+This in turn helps with search engine visibility.
+It is an important aspect of search engine optimisation.
 James Gurd explains how to build relevent links

 Link building is not rocket science but the process can seem daunting.
 It will not happen overnight, so it is likely to require some persistence.
 Get it right, though, and you could put yourself in front of a much wider base of potential customers.

-Good content is a key ingredient for any site — content that revolves around your products and relates to your customers.
+- Create good content - Quality content is a vital ingredient for any site — content that revolves around your products and relates to your customers.
 Other sites link to good articles and relevant content, so it becomes very important.

 Cover all bases: Start with covering all information about your brand, outline the history of the product, give detailed update on features and flag up forthcoming releases.
 Make it interesting, authoritative and something worth coming back for.

 Content does not only have to be all one type; get creative, hold competitions and surveys, ask your customers to get involved and send their feedback — you can have fun with this.